NoCheatPlus/Docs/Development/bip/bip-3.16.1-and-later.md

     * Net checks: cover cases with UnsupportedOperationException better.
     * Attempt to skip Inventory.Open for NPCs in general.
     * Define all the default child permissions within plugin.yml (check .silent, command filter).
+    * Catch a NullPointerException within the UseEntityAdapter.
+    * Prevent NullPointerException in the "skip paper" workaround.
 * Incompatibilities
     * MC 1.6.x and older: Old versions of ProtocolLib might be incompatible (Temporary players vs. getUniqueId).
     * API breakage (see: Internals, below).